-- (A) Each parking space required and provided pursuant to the provisions of this code shall be scaled accordingly and shall contain a minimum of ten feet in width. - (B) Standard parking spaces must adhere to one of the following consistent with the City's engineering standard which may be amended from time to time (as maintained by the City Engineer):
+- (A) Each parking space required and provided pursuant to the provisions of this code shall be scaled accordingly and shall contain a minimum of nine feet in width. - (B) Standard parking spaces must adhere to one of the following consistent with the City's engineering standard which may be amended from time to time (as maintained by the City Engineer):

 - (C) Each parking space shall be directly accessible from a street or alley, or from an adequate aisle or driveway leading to a street or alley.
 Drive aisle and driveways shall be of sufficient size to permit convenient maneuvering of cars, and each space shall be accessible without driving over or through any other parking space. - (D) If provided bollards shall be placed 0.75 feet from the parking space and 5 feet separation between.
-Bollards shall be 6 inches in diameter made of steel with reflectorized safety paint or other approved sleeve or cover.
+Bollards shall be 6 inches in diameter made of steel with reflectorized safety paint or other approved sleeve or cover. - (E) Parking Space Dimensional Chart

 Table 155.606: Parking Space Dimensions

 Parking Type Requirements

 Dimensions Specific Regulations

 Standard Vehicle 9 by 19 feet Includes a wheel stop placed 3 feet from curb or edge of pavement.

+9 by 19 feet Includes bollards placed 0.75 feet from the parking space and 5 feet separation between.
+Bollards shall be 6 inches in diameter made of steel with reflectorized safety paint or other approved sleeve or cover.

-9 by 16 feet [1] Includes a 3 foot overhang using a "D" curb, no wheel stops.
+9 by 16 feet [1] Additional 3 foot overhang using a "D" curb, no wheel stops.

 Parallel 9 by 25 feet N/A

 Angled Parking (varying) 10' in width by varying length N/A

 Motorcycle 4 by 9 feet N/A

-[1] Any penyious areas adiac ent or perpendicular to any parking s nace does not count toward the landscape